Families may begin a home education program at any time, even in the middle of the school year! Welcome to the adventure!

 - parent signature

 Again, parents are strongly advised to keep a record and consider sending it certified mail so there is a trail showing the required notification was filed.
 The state DOE’s mailing address is 101 Pleasant Street, Concord, NH 03301-3860 and their email is firstname.lastname@example.org.

 Parents and guardians are required to keep records of each student's home education program.
-The portfolio must include a list of books the student reads and work-product samples from the year such as worksheets, writing samples, videos, computer programs, tests, creative pieces, mementos from field trips, and volunteer activity notes.
+The portfolio must include a list of book titles the student reads and samples of what the child did during their homeschool year, such as worksheets, writing samples, videos, computer programs, tests, creative pieces, mementos from field trips, and volunteer activity notes.
 Records do not have to be comprehensive; several pages per subject from the study period is often sufficient.
-The year-end assessment -- a standardized test, teacher evaluation, or mutually accepted method agreed upon by the Participating Agency -- should also be maintained.
-These records must be kept a minimum of two years from the date instruction ended.
-Note that school districts cannot demand to review the student’s records, but they may be required for participation in school-sponsored activities, course placement, or proof against educational neglect.
+The annual assessment -- a standardized test, teacher evaluation, or mutually accepted method agreed upon by the Participating Agency -- should also be included in the portfolio.
+Districts cannot demand to review the student’s records, but they may be required for participation in school-sponsored activities, course placement, or proof against educational neglect.
 The child's portfolio remains the private property of the family.

 Numerous standardized tests are available and each has different administration requirements, fees, and scoring turn-around times.
 Some, but not all, are aligned with Common Core Standards.
 Families may participate in their local SAU's statewide testing.
 Check the SAU's policies to find out their process and any other requirements to participate.
 As of June 2022, students are no longer expected to achieve a composite score at or above the 40th percentile.

-Evaluations by a certified teacher or someone teaching in a nonpublic school may include review of the portfolio and mementos from the school year such as playbills, records from sports programs, field trips, etc. The evaluation must determine if the child has demonstrated “progress commensurate with age and ability.”
+Evaluations by a certified teacher or someone teaching in a nonpublic school may include review of the portfolio and mementos from the school year such as playbills, records from sports programs, field trips, etc. The evaluation must determine if the child has demonstrated “progress commensurate with age, ability, and/or disability.”
 This can be particularly favorable for unschoolers and students with special needs.
 The evaluation must be signed by parents to be considered complete, so do not sign it unless it is acceptable.
 We compiled resources for organizing a portfolio.